2004 Football League Cup final: Bolton

 As a Premier League team, Bolton began in the second round, hosting Walsall of the First Division at the Reebok Stadium.
 They won 3–1 with two goals – one a penalty kick – by Brazilian debutant Mário Jardel.
 In the next round on 28 October, they again hosted a second-tier team, this time Gillingham, and won 2–0 with goals by Stelios Giannakopoulos and Henrik Pedersen, in front of a notably low crowd of 5,258.

-In the fourth round, Bolton had their first trip, and their first game against top-flight opposition, facing Liverpool at Anfield on 3 December.
+In the fourth round, Bolton had their first trip, and their first game against top-flight opposition, facing defending champions Liverpool at Anfield on 3 December.
 Jardel scored the first goal within five minutes, with Danny Murphy equalising with 20 minutes remaining.
 Youri Djorkaeff would have put Bolton back into the lead, but referee Mike Riley disallowed it for an earlier handball; they scored minutes later from Jay-Jay Okocha's free kick.
 Liverpool got a second equaliser from a 25-yard Vladimír Šmicer strike, but with a minute remaining Salif Diao fouled Kevin Davies in the penalty area and Djorkaeff sent the resulting spot-kick past Liverpool goalkeeper Jerzy Dudek to win the game.
 Thirteen days later, in extra time at home to the Premier League's Southampton, Pedersen volleyed the only goal with five minutes remaining.

 On 21 January 2004, Bolton hosted Aston Villa in the first leg of an all-Premier League semi-final.
 Okocha gave them the lead with a second-minute free kick, and further strikes from Kevin Nolan and Stelios gave them a 3–0 lead after 17 minutes, with Juan Pablo Ángel getting one back for the visitors soon after. Ángel got another goal in the second half, before Ngotty's header and a second Okocha free kick gave Bolton a 5–2 victory.
 Six days later in the second leg at Villa Park, Bolton lost 2–0 to a Villa team who had Gavin McCann sent off in the first half, but advanced to the final 5–4 on aggregate.